 To visualize two continuous variables, we typically resort to a Scatter plot.
 However, this may not be practical when visualizing millions or billions of dots representing the intersections of the two variables.
 A Raster plot may be a better option, because it concentrates the intersections into squares that are easier to parse visually.

-Uses very generic dplyr code to aggregate data and ggplot2 to create a raster plot.
+Uses dplyr operations to aggregate data and ggplot2 to create a raster plot.
 Because of this approach, the calculations automatically run inside the database if `data` has a database or sparklyr connection.
 The `class()` of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 A table (tbl)